 Best for: Moderate to heavy leakage, or longer periods of time

 - Complete coverage against multiple or higher-volume leaks

 - Quality products absorb odors well

 - Easy disposal

 - Tougher to move around than if you’re wearing a pad

 - Leaks sometimes leak, especially if you’re between sizes

-- More expensive than disposable pads or reusable incontinence products
+- More expensive than disposable pads or reusable incontinence products for women

 Reusable Incontinence Underwear

 If you want some extra protection against your overactive bladder, but don’t want to compromise on style or comfort, reusable incontinence underwear is a great option.
 They’re also a solid choice for women with diabetes, sensitive skin, or allergies that benefit from more breathable material.
 But are they right for you?